 Overall, this type of tripod is decently reliable, although it imposes a number of limitations simply because it’s very small.

 Basically, even a tabletop tripod can be labelled as ‘compact’ in most cases (because they’re easily transportable), but there’s a huge difference between these two categories of tripods.

 First of all, a compact tripod is not necessarily smaller than a full-sized one.
 It just comes outfitted with special features that allow you to easily assemble or disassemble it and carry it around with you.

 These tripods are commonly lightweight, but that’s not their main characteristic.
 The main feature of a compact tripod is easy assembly process.
 In most cases, a compact tripod will come supplied with special hardware pieces which afford it a superior level of compactness.

 For example, Geekoto’s tripod model is 58-inch long, which is several times more in comparison to tabletop tripods.
 However, it packs a removable monopod and a set of quick-release flip locks which make setting it up a breeze.
 There are dozens and dozens of similar models within the same price range, which goes to show that compact tripods can also be synonymous with budget type tripods.

 The main difference between a travel tripod and a compact tripod is in their weight.
 Namely, professionals usually don’t care too much about their tripod’s weight as they’re usually not hauling a lot of other heavy items (excluding tripod gear and accessories) with them.
-A traveller, on the other hand, is usually quite encumbered.
+A traveler, on the other hand, is usually quite encumbered.

 A travel tripod will commonly share the same (and in some cases even identical) features that are commonly outfitted to a compact tripod (easy assembly) or even the tabletop tripod (small size).
 Ideally, a travel tripod will offer a fine balance between the two categories in order to provide the biggest benefits to the user.